Katharina Ribbeck: Research on functions of mucus

+Research on synthetic mucus

-Ribbeck has investigated approaches for engineering mucus, with the aim of potentially influencing the population of bacteria in the human body.
+Ribbeck has investigated approaches for engineering synthetic mucins and mucus-inspired biomaterials, with the aim of potentially influencing the population of bacteria in the human body.
+For example, her lab has generated silk-based mucin-mimetic polymers that can prevent the virulent biofilm formation of Streptococcus mutans and Streptococcus sanguinis and mucus-inspired self-healing hydrogels that can protect underlying cells against viral infection.
+Additionally, to mimic the glycans within mucus, Ribbeck has developed carbohydrate polymers that assemble into nanomaterials displaying a dense network of carbohydrate ligands; Ribbeck’s lab demonstrated that this mucin-mimetic material can influence the morphology of Candida albicans, similar to the effect of mucus.

 In collaboration with others, Ribbeck demonstrated that synthetic mucins can block toxins produced by Vibrio cholerae, the bacteria that causes cholera.
 She has also shown that purified foreign mucins can prevent viruses from infecting cells and suggested that they could be used to supplement the anti-viral activity of native mucins.
+More recently, Ribbeck's work has shown that synthetic mucins can function as prebiotics, with the potential to promote probiotic bacteria and healthy gut function.

+Outreach and media

-Ribbeck has given presentation about her work on mucus at the MIT Museum and the Boston Museum of Science.
-Regarding educating others on the importance of mucus in human health, she has stated: "The intention here is to really introduce a field to the generations to come, so they grow up understanding that mucus is not a waste product.
+Ribbeck has given presentations about her work on mucus at the MIT Museum and the Boston Museum of Science.
+Regarding the importance of educating others on the role of mucus in human health, she has stated: "The intention here is to really introduce a field to the generations to come, so they grow up understanding that mucus is not a waste product.
 It's an integral part of our physiology and a really important piece of our health.
 If we understand it, it can really give us a lot of information that will help us stay healthy and possibly treat diseases."In 2015, Ribbeck and her team produced a TED-Ed lesson to provide basic education about mucus and its role in human health.
-Ribbeck has been interviewed on NPR and STAT news and has been featured in articles in WIRED and MIT News.
+Ribbeck has been interviewed on NPR, STAT news, and Scientific American and has been featured in articles in The New York Times, GEO, WIRED, and MIT News.